o19s/es-tmdb/README.md

 # Postman

 [Postman](https://www.postman.com/) helps manage API requests.
 The examples from the TLRE slides exist here too as a Postman Collection (`es-postman-collection.json`).
-We like using Postman because it makes tinkering with query parameters nicer and we think it is a useful way to follow along as you learn about tuning search relevance.
+We like using Postman because it makes tinkering with query parameters nicer.

+We will mainly Kibana's DevTools for tinkering, but if you already familiar with Postman you can use that and get similar milage.

 If you want to use Postman during the TLRE class: